Earn 5% cash back on groceries with this new Chase Freedom Unlimited credit card offer

 That means when you pair the Chase Freedom Unlimited with the Chase Sapphire Preferred, the 1.5% cash back you earn on all your purchases with the Freedom Unlimited can turn into 1.875 cents per point in value when redeemed for travel or through the “Pay Yourself Back” tool.
 And the 5% cash back at grocery stores could be worth as much as 6.25 cents per point when redeemed using those options.

 But believe it or not, there’s one more way to get even more value for your Chase Freedom Unlimited rewards.
-Once you’ve converted your cash back to points with a premium Unlimited Rewards credit card, you can also transfer them to any of Chase’s 13 airline and hotel loyalty partners, such as Hyatt, Marriott JetBlue, Southwest and United, at a 1-to-1 ratio.
+Once you’ve converted your cash back to points with a premium Unlimited Rewards credit card, you can also transfer them to any of Chase’s 13 airline and hotel loyalty partners, such as Hyatt, Marriott, JetBlue, Southwest and United, at a 1-to-1 ratio.

 While transferring points to Chase’s airline and hotel partners requires doing some homework and learning about these programs to really maximize them, the value can far exceed even the increased redemptions of the Chase travel portal and “Pay Yourself Back” tool.
 That’s why CNN Underscored’s partner, The Points Guy, values Ultimate Rewards points at 2 cents apiece.